-If you suspect that you have tuberculosis, contact your family doctor or your state health department.
+If you suspect that you have tuberculosis, contact your primary care doctor.
 You may be referred to a doctor who specializes in infectious diseases or lung diseases (pulmonologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, including any recent life changes or international travel.

 - Make a list of all medications, vitamins or supplements that you're taking.

 - Write down questions to ask your doctor.